dekuNukem/duckyPad/starting_fresh.md

 Since its launch in 2020, the original duckyPad has seen several major software and firmware updates.

-This guide shows how to upgrade your duckyPad to the latest release.
+This guide shows how to do a **clean upgrade** to the latest version.

-Especially if you haven’t used it in a while and want to catch up on new features.
+Ideal if you haven’t used it in a while and want to catch up on new features.

 ## Check Your Duck

-This guide is for the **original duckyPad**!
+This guide is for the **original duckyPad**

 * Released in 2020
-* 15 Keys
+* Has 15 Keys

-## Backup SD Card
+## Back up SD Card

 * Pop out the SD Card
 * Mount on your computer with a card reader